-With the Primary (Bottom Slider) and Secondary (Top Slider) air controls in the fully open position and the door open, start your fire using twists of newspaper (or scrunched up balls) to form a bed on the grate.
+With the Primary and Secondary air intakes in the fully open position and the door open, start your fire using twists of newspaper (or scrunched up balls) to form a bed on the grate.
 Place a generous amount of dry kindling onto the newspaper, ensure their is sufficient air gaps between the kindling (a criss cross or pyramid style pattern is ideal to accomplish this).